Skip to content

 Where to Order

 Death certificates in Texas are issued by the Texas Department of State Health Services, Vital Statistics.
 Your funeral home will typically order the initial copies for you as part of their services.
+Learn about what funeral homes charge and your rights under the FTC Funeral Rule.

 Visit Texas Department of State Health Services, Vital Statistics